smartdevicelink/sdl_evolution/proposals/0263-System-Request.md

 ## Proposed solution

 This proposal adds a new optional parameter to the existing `SystemRequest` request and `OnSystemRequest` notification in HMI API.
-This proposal also adds a new optional parameter to `SystemRequest` response in HMI API.
-And the data shall be trasnmitted via hybrid message to mobile.
+This proposal also adds a new optional parameter to the `SystemRequest` response in the HMI API.
+The data shall be transmitted via hybrid message to mobile.

 Mobile API changes